by Susan Flantzer

 Maria Anna of Savoy, Empress Consort of Austria

 Maria Anna of Savoy was born on September 19, 1803 at the Palazzo Colonna in Rome (Italy), the daughter of King Victor Emmanuel I of Sardinia and Archduchess Maria Teresa of Austria-Este.
 Maria Anna’s marriage to Emperor Ferdinand I of Austria was childless and probably never consummated, but the couple remained devoted to each other.
 Upon Ferdinand’s abdication, he retained his imperial style, and his wife was known as Empress Maria Anna.
-She survived her husband by nine years and died at the age of 80 on May 4, 1884 in Prague (now Czech Republic) which was then part of the Kingdom of Bohemia.
+She survived her husband by nine years and died at the age of 80 on May 4, 1884 in Prague (now the Czech Republic) which was then part of the Kingdom of Bohemia.
 Empress Maria Anna was buried next to her husband in the Ferdinandsgruft (Ferdinand’s Vault) in the Imperial Crypt.

 Franz Joseph I, Emperor of Austria (1848-1916)